mybonk/mybonk-wiki/README.md

 # 3. Operations

-Unless otherwise stated all the operations in this sections are executed from MY₿ONK orchestartor.
+Unless otherwise stated all the operations in this sections are executed from MY₿ONK orchestrator.

 Learn how to use ```tmux``` and ```tmuxinator``` in the [baby rabbit holes](/baby-rabbit-holes.md), it will take a little effort to get used to it but will save you *hours* every week and streamline your operations.
 We also made a [tmuxinator_console.yml](https://github.com/mybonk/mybonk-core/blob/master/.tmuxinator_console.yml) template available for you to reuse.